 The IB Diploma Programme (DP) at Newton is an academically challenging and balanced programme of education with final examinations that prepares students in Forms V and VI for success at university and life beyond.
 It has been designed to address the intellectual, social, emotional and physical well-being of students.
-The programme, has gained recognition and respect from the world's leading universities and builds on our students MYP development from 6th Grade to Form IV.
+The programme has gained recognition and respect from the world's leading universities and builds on our students IYP development from 6th Grade to Form IV.

 The Diploma Programme prepares students for effective participation in a rapidly evolving and increasingly global society as they: